New merch store is live. Stickers, patches, and pin-up art. Shop now

 Is the Taurus TX22 reliable?

 Yes.
 The Taurus TX22 is one of the most reliable .22 LR pistols available, especially at the $299 price point.
-Its tip-up barrel design feeds reliably with most ammunition, including bulk packs from Federal, CCI, and Remington.
+Its lightweight blowback design feeds reliably with most ammunition, including bulk packs from Federal, CCI, and Remington.
 Common reports indicate less than 1% failure rate with quality ammunition after the initial 200-round break-in period.
 The TX22 is notably more reliable than earlier Taurus rimfire pistols and competitive with the Ruger Mark IV in function testing.
 The 16+1 magazine is also well-designed and feeds consistently.

 What is the best .22 LR ammo for pistols?